-Untracked files reside only in your working directory (i.e. they don’t exist in the Git directory).
+Untracked files exist only in your working directory, i.e., they don't exist in the Git directory.

-Modified files reside both in your working directory and your Git directory, but they have different versions, i.e., the working directory files were changed, but those changes weren’t sent to the stagging area by running
+Modified files exist in both your working directory and your Git directory, but they have different versions, i.e., the working directory files were changed, but those changes weren't sent to the stagging area by running

 $ git add.

-Committed files reside both in your working directory and Git directory with the exact same version.
+Committed files exist in both your working directory and Git directory with the exact same version.

 You can run

 $ git status at any time to check the state of your files.

 Phew!
 That was a bit complex, and a pretty much theoretical explanation.
 Don't worry if things seem a little confusing right now.
 It'll make a lot more sense once we start playing with the commands in practice, which is the subject of the next Git article: Git Basic Commands Explained, which I recommend you read next.